-The barometric damper should be installed in oil and solid fuel heaters.
+The barometric damper should be installed in oil and solid fuel stoves.
 The purpose is to maintain a strong draft without causing too much air to the "fuel to air" mixture.
 When the damper is adjusted, the draft is altered by allowing air to be pulled into the chimney by the air inlet on the damper and not pulled into the burner.
 This gives you more control.
-Having a barometric allows you to burn your heater at lower temperatures giving you the control to adjust the draft once the fuel is adjusted to ensure a clean burn.
+Having a barometric allows you to burn your stove at lower temperatures giving you the control to adjust the draft once the fuel is adjusted to ensure a clean burn.

 Install the barometric tee pipe with the front flap facing fore and aft.
-In order for the barometric to work efficiently it must be installed between 12" and 24" from the top of the heater.
-If using a flue guard, turn the barometric tee to the back as it does not have to be seen to work
+In order for the barometric to work efficiently it must be installed between 12" and 24" from the top of the stove.
+If using a flue guard, turn the barometric tee to the back as it does not have to be seen to work reduce the air entering the burner.

-To adjust the flap on the barometric, back off the jam nut and turn the counterweight so the flap is standing closed.
-Once the heater has been burning for some time and the room temperature is starting to rise, it is a good time to do the adjustment.
-Adjust the counterweight so the flap starts to open (aprox 6mm or 1⁄2").
-This will allow air to enter the barometric tee and reduce the air entering the burner.
 This will help the flame to burn above the top burner ring.
 If the flame is still burning below the ring, adjust the flap open another 3mm or 1/8".
 At this time, if there is flames burning below the top burner ring and the barometric flap is open aprox 9mm or 3/8", do not adjust the flap open any further and increase the valve setting until the flame is burning above the top ring.

+To adjust the flap on the barometric, back off the jam nut and turn the counterweight so the flap is standing closed.
+Once the stove has been burning for some time and the room temperature is starting to rise, it is a good time to do the adjustment.
+Adjust the counterweight so the flap starts to open (aprox 6mm or 1⁄2").
+This will allow air to enter the barometric tee and to secure.)